 “But it’s possible, isn’t it?”
 Maebhe asked, looking at Íde, then Kieran.
 “What if Orean really did—,”

-“We’d never,” Kieran interrupted.
-He sighed.
-“Even if it’s not true, it’s what everyone in Gallontea is thinking, which is just as bad.”
+“Why would we be so stupid?
+Isn’t that what you just said?
+You’re right,” Kieran said.
+“But even if it’s made up, it’s what everyone in Gallontea is thinking, which is just as bad.”

-Maebhe sagged against the back of the sofa and Íde scowled, both of them staring at the paper.
-Kieran knocked Íde’s boots off the table.
+Maebhe sagged against the back of the sofa and Íde frowned, both of them staring at the paper.
+Kieran dropped into the chair across from Íde and leaned back, resting the soles of his boots against the edge of the table. Íde batted at him with her tail.

 “On plates!
-I don’t see you licking the table.”
+It’s not like you lick the table.”

-“Really, dear.
-Gallontea’s talking about war and you’re mad at my boots?” Íde asked.
+“Íde, sweetheart, Gallontea’s talking about war and you’re mad about my boots,” Kieran said.

-Maebhe’s markings were exactly the same as Kieran’s, only focused on the right half of her face instead of the left. Íde bore entirely different marks.
+Maebhe’s markings were exactly the same as Kieran’s, only focused on the right half of her face instead of the left. Íde, however, bore entirely different marks.
 Hers were thinner, lighter, barely visible against the planes of her face.
 From a distance, her silver-patterned marks looked like old scars instead of bold tattoos.
-These marks— dirin, they were called— were the birthright of anyone with orinian blood.
-Superstitious orinians believed an orinian’s dirin reflected their soul.

 “So?”
 Kieran asked.
 “Can we leave?
 I feel like someone should tell Orean about—,” he gestured at the newspaper, “All of this.”